stfab/my-website/_posts/2023-01-28-enhancing-microservice-observability.md

 Additionally, with the Kubernetes integration, Datadog can collect Kubernetes-specific metrics, such as resource usage and performance of the nodes and pods, which helps to identify issues with the microservices and the Kubernetes infrastructure they are running on.

 ![Query Traces & Logs in Datadog](/assets/img/datadog-logexplorer.png "Query Traces & Logs in Datadog"){:style="float: center"}
-*Query Traces & Logs With The Log Explorer, Copyright: Datadog*
+*Query Traces & Logs With The Log Explorer, Image source: Datadog*

 ## Advantages of using Datadog over other log services